caktus/chippy/README.md

 ## Deployment

 Chippy is deployed to Caktus' [Dokku](http://dokku.viewdocs.io/dokku/) infrastructure.
-This document assumes that you have are familiar with Caktus' [Dokku Developer Docs](https://caktus.github.io/developer-documentation/dokku.html) and have an account on the Dokku server.
+This document assumes that you are familiar with Caktus' [Dokku Developer Docs](https://caktus.github.io/developer-documentation/dokku.html) and have an account on the Dokku server.

 Create a new app: